 Here are a few things that I find to be essentials before hitting the trails:

-- Helmet: A helmet, such as this one from Exclusky, which is CPSC-approved.
+- Helmet: A helmet, such as this one from Exclusky that is CPSC-approved

 The top mountain bike for kids is the Guardian Kids Bikes Original — it’s a lightweight bike with a specialized braking system that minimizes the chance of accidents.